 Jump to:Page Content

-David T. Ellwood, the Scott M. Black Professor of Political Economy, has served as Dean of the John F. Kennedy School of Government since July 1, 2004.
-As Dean, Ellwood sets the strategic direction of the Kennedy School and leads its efforts to advance the public interest.
+David T. Ellwood, the Scott M. Black Professor of Political Economy, served as Dean of the John F. Kennedy School of Government from July 1, 2004 to June 30, 2015.

 Ellwood joined the Kennedy School faculty in 1980 and served two separate terms as the School's Academic Dean.